Carlos Alcaraz suffers shock defeat in second round of US Open - KESQ

 “I think if you want to beat one of these guys, you have to be unbelievably calm and keep your head there otherwise they take so easy advantage over it.”

-Alcaraz’s 15-match unbeaten streak at the US Open has come to an end, and Thursday’s second-round loss is the earliest in his career since Wimbledon in 2021.
+Alcaraz’s 15-match unbeaten streak at grand slams has come to an end, and Thursday’s second-round loss is the earliest in his career at the slams since Wimbledon in 2021.

 Van de Zandschulp, who has only advanced past the fourth round in a grand slam once in his career, will face British 25th seed Jack Draper in the third round on Saturday.

-Note: Correction: This story has been updated to correct that Alcaraz’s unbeaten streak was in grand slams.